CamTHz/CamTHz.GitHub.io/catsper_function_ref.md

 The data is usually upsampled before Fourier transform.
 Upsampling approximates the situation when the signal is sampled at a higher rate.
 This is done by extending the data length, where the new length is determined by multipling the original length of data by a power of two.
 The exponent is specified by the user and should have a value greater than zero.
 The additional entries created beyond the original data length are filled with zeros.

 The augmented data is then respectively discrete Fourier transformed into frequency domain via [fast Fourier transform (MATLAB built-in function)](https://uk.mathworks.com/help/matlab/ref/fft.html).
 A $N$-by-$N$ transformation matrix is multiplied with the data. $N$ takes the length of the augmented data, or the original data length if upsampling is not performed.
+After Fourier transform, the values in the frequency domain data are divided by the original data length (before upsampling) for scaling.

 ### Frequency Range and Spectral Resolution

-The frequency domain data will be trimmed according to the user-specified frequency range, which should be set based on considerations such as the instrument's signal-to-noise ratio, the range that gives relevant features, etc. Values beyond the upper limit can be trimmed right after Fourier transform, but those below the lower limit have to be trimmed after [phase unwrapping](catsper_function_ref.md#amplitude-and-phase), as otherwise erroneous values may result.
+The frequency domain data will be trimmed according to the user-specified frequency range, which should be set based on considerations such as the instrument's signal-to-noise ratio, the range that gives relevant features, etc. Values beyond the upper limit can be trimmed right after Fourier transform, but those below the lower limit are only trimmed after [phase unwrapping](catsper_function_ref.md#amplitude-and-phase), as otherwise erroneous values may result.

 The spectral resolution $v_{res}$ of the frequency-domain data is defined by